Mathematics

 Implementation

 We teach children in discrete year groups and may mix ages when using common content topics.
-We aim for children to master the key areas and domains in Mathematics, narrowing the gap between the most and least able learners.
+Our children master the key areas and domains in Mathematics, narrowing the gap between the most and least able learners.
 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress will always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged to deepen their understanding by being offered rich and sophisticated problems and not accelerate through to new content.

 Mathematics is a symbolic, abstract language.
 To decode this language, symbols need to come alive and speak so clearly to children that it becomes as easy to understand as reading a story.
 We believe that all students, when introduced to a key new concept, should have the opportunity to build competency in this topic by taking the concrete-pictorial-abstract approach.